 - Cyclopedia of New Zealand

 - The Cyclopedia, was published between 1897-1908, with separate regional volumes produced during this time.
 The Canterbury volume was published in 1903.
 Businesses are written up in detail.
 People and businesses paid to be in these two publications.

 - Illustrated guide to Christchurch and neighbourhood

 - This includes articles on people and the businesses they ran in colonial Christchurch.

 - Published from 1997 and known also as UBD South Island.
 For a period from 2006 it was published online.

 - The New Zealand Companies Office

-- This site created by the Ministry of Economic Development is useful for post -1950 information.
+- This site created by the Ministry of Business, Innovation and Employment is useful for post -1950 information.
 The Director Search tool determines whether an individual is, or has been, a director of a company.

 - The Registrar of Justice, Companies Office, Justice Department struck off the names of public companies which had ceased to exist from the register of companies.